TutorialsLast Updated Aug 26, 20248 min read

 Attacked page - demo app

-The data that has been input has caused a new HTML element, a file input field, to be displayed on the page.
-This is definitely unwanted and could be dangerous if it is well positioned.
+The data has caused a new HTML element, a file input field, to be displayed on the page.
 An attacker could use this strategy to embed malicious data (or scripts) in your forms.
 Placing a hidden input field within your form could cause the form to submit the compromising data, along with its payload, to your server.
-This can lead to serious damage and compromise data integrity.
-You will want to catch such a vulnerability before someone takes advantage.
-One effective way of doing that is through browser testing.
+This can lead to serious consequences, including compromised data integrity.

 Installing Jest and Puppeteer